 The Festival will close with RNCI Red Nation Awards on Saturday, November 18, 2017, celebrating cinematic achievements in films, television, music and comedy on behalf of American Indian’s in media, social justice, and the arts.
 The Festival and Awards Show was born out of Red Nation Celebration Institute (RNCI), Red Nation is at the forefront … In Vision, Creativity, Leadership, Inspiration & Sustainability for American Indian & Indigenous Nations in New Media & the Arts, since 1995.
 In staying true to our Heritage, Culture, History, Tradition.

-The Festival & Awards Show is Home to the Native Documentary Voice™ and is the Premier Showcase for Native Independent Films.
+The Festival & Awards Show is Home to the Native Documentary Voice™ and is the Premiere Showcase for Native Independent Films.

 FESTIVAL LINE-UP & SCHEDULE